madetech/nhs-virtual-visit/docs/runbook/07-setting-up-terraform.md

 ### Terraform environment variables

-For Terraform to deply to Azure, extra environment variables will need to be set, these are:
+For Terraform to deploy to Azure, extra environment variables will need to be set, these are:

 - `ARM_CLIENT_ID`
 - `ARM_CLIENT_SECRET`